 Send your Healthy Event info to info@TopekaHealthandWellness.com, or call 785-380-8848.

-FEB.
-CYCLING EVENTS – Various cycle rides are offered by Kansas Cyclist.
-For details: http://www.kansascyclist.com/
+APR.
+CYCLING EVENTS – Various cycle rides are offered by Kansas Cyclist. http://www.kansascyclist.com/

-FEB.
-OUTDOOR ACTIVITIES – Various outdoor events and activities in Kansas. www.getoutdoorskansas.org/calendar
+APR.
+OUTDOOR ACTIVITIES – Outdoor events and activities. www.getoutdoorskansas.org/calendar

 6th ANNUAL EASTERFEST: TOPEKA EASTER PARADE & FUN FAIR – Apr.
 20, 10am-3pm, North Kansas Avenue & Garfield Park.
 Topeka’s annual Easter Parade will begin at 10am at the tracks in NOTO and proceed north on Kansas Avenue past Garfield Park.
 Egg Hunt begins right after the parade at the playground in Garfield Park.
 Food Trucks will be on hand and the Family Fun Fair, Vendor Market with Bingo, and Health Fair will be 10-3 in Garfield Park, in the Shelter House & in the Gym, including vendor booths, children’s games, food, facepainting, pony rides, laser tag, bubble soccer, cake walk and more.
 Bands, gymnastics, ballet and other entertainment will be on hand.
 For info: info@C5Alive.org or 640-6399.

 EGG HUNT – Apr.
 20, 5:10pm, Topeka Bible Church, 1135 SW College Ave.
 Egg Hunt is between two Easter Services at 4 and 5:30pm.